 - buy and store plenty of ammo and

 - practice, practice, practice.

-As a general rule of thumb, you should have at least 1,000 rounds of ammo PER CALIBER stored away that you will only access when disaster strikes, and at least 500-1,000 rounds ready for training purposes.
+As a general rule of thumb, you should have at least 1,000 rounds of ammo per caliber stored away that you will only access when disaster strikes, and at least 500-1,000 rounds ready for training purposes.

-You should know how to field strip each of your guns and put them back together again in a short period of time, and you also need to know how to shoot them accurately, how to conduct reloads, clear malfunctions, and make transitions between guns so you can get back in the fight quickly.
+You should know how to field strip each of your guns and put them back together again and you also must be able to shoot them accurately, conduct reloads, and clear malfunctions so you can get back in the fight quickly.